-Join us for an International Rafting Federation (IRF) workshop for river guides, trip leaders, and instructors facilitated by Mark Hirst of Lapin Koskikoulu.
+Join us for an International Rafting Federation (IRF) workshop for river guides and trip leaders facilitated by Mark Hirst of Lapin Koskikoulu.
 This course is intended for experienced river guides and whitewater professionals looking to increase their education.
-IRF certifications can be used for guiding, trip leading, and instructing whitewater around the world.
+IRF certifications can be used for guiding and trip leading whitewater around the world.

 Raft Guide and Safety Craft Workshop